moonwake769/famous-quotes/README.md

 - - - -
 ## English
 ### About the programme
 With the assistance of this programme, you can not only display a random quote of a celebrity you admire, but you can also add your own famous quotes.
 After you added it, is's automatically saved.
-Then, you can call the programme and you'll have a random quote displayed to you.
+Then, you can call the programme and you'll have a random quote displayed to you. *Note: officially support MacOS and Linux systems*

 ### Prerequisites
 Your PATH variable contains at least of `/usr/local/bin`